qwikifiers/qwik-ui/.changeset/green-news-crash.md

 '@qwik-ui/styled': patch
 ---

-# FIX

-# DOCS

-Fix global.css for correct Accordion data-open data-closed in animations, fix "leftover" styled Modal inlined tailwind to data-[open] data-[closed] from deprecated data-[state="open"] data=[state="closed"], and reflected the changes to the qwik-ui docs
+FIX: global.css for correct Accordion data-open data-closed in animations, fix "leftover" styled Modal inlined tailwind to data-[open] data-[closed] from deprecated data-[state="open"] data=[state="closed"], and reflected the changes to the qwik-ui docs